Burak-Yesil/MobileAppRegistration/README.md

 The layouts are ordered and with numbers on their top left corners.

-Additionally, I have attached the three screenshots of the layouts to this repository and labeled them as: Screen 1, Screen 2, Screen 3.
+Additionally, I have attached the screenshots of the three different layout screen to this repository and labeled them as: Screen 1, Screen 2, Screen 3.